Redecorating/archinstall-mbp/README.md

 Installs WiFi firmware, walks you through selection

-On MacBookPro16,X and MacBookAir9,1 models, installs a kernel with an alternate WiFi patch that was made for M1 Macs that works on those models.
+On MacBookPro16,1/2/4 and MacBookAir9,1 models, installs a kernel with an alternate WiFi patch that was made for M1 Macs that works on those models.

 NVRAM remount as read only because T2 likes to panic

 Unload Touchbar driver before suspend to fix resume

-Makes linux-mbp kernel the default kernel to boot with
+Makes linux-mbp kernel the default kernel to boot with, or the alternate wifi kernel if it was installed.

 Installs `iwd` and sets it as NetworkManager's WiFi backend, if needed installs iwd 1.13.